Generalized Symmetries in Shallow Water: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Mohammad Mehdi Sheikh-Jabbari for valuable discussions.
 VT also extends his gratitude to S. Shao and D. Tong for insightful conversations during the Strings 2025 Abu Dhabi conference.
 Additionally, VT sincerely thanks the organizers of the Strings 2025 Abu Dhabi conference for hosting such an engaging and enriching event.
+We are also grateful to the referee for comments that helped us avoid misunderstandings and improve the quality of the draft.
 This work is based upon research funded by Iran National Science Foundation (INSF) under project No. 4040771.